Tony McCoy: Career

 McCoy rode his first winner of his career on the Jim Bolger trained Legal Steps, in a flat race at Thurles racecourse in Ireland, on 26 March 1992 at the age of 17.
 McCoy served as an apprentice at Jim Bolger's stable for the initial part of his career.
-Whilst riding work for Bolger one morning, McCoy suffered a nasty fall and broke his leg on the gallops.
+Whilst riding work for Bolger one morning, McCoy suffered a fall and broke his leg on the gallops.
 By the time McCoy recovered from his leg break, he had continued to grow taller and as a result it was decided that the best option was to become a jump jockey.
 Success in Ireland soon led to a move across the Irish Sea, and he began riding in England in 1994.
 His first win in England came at Exeter on 7 September 1994 riding the Gordon Edwards trained Chickabiddy to a length victory.
 In his first season in England, McCoy served as a conditional jockey for successful trainer Toby Balding, which culminated in winning the Conditional Jump Jockeys Title in 1995.
 The following season he became champion jockey for the first time.

 McCoy had burst on the scene as a result of his first season riding in Britain and soon attracted the attention of leading trainer Martin Pipe and, then, upcoming Paul Nicholls.
-McCoy joined forces with powerful trainer Martin Pipe in 1997 and between them they proved to be an exceptionally strong partnership which dominated the sport.
+McCoy joined forces with powerful trainer Martin Pipe in 1997 and between them they proved to be a strong partnership which dominated the sport.

 By the end of the decade McCoy had set a new National Hunt record for winners in a season (253), equaled the record of five winners at the 1998 Cheltenham Festival, and became the fastest jockey to reach the 100 winner mark in a season in 2001.
 He went on to beat the long-standing record of Gordon Richards for the total number of winners ridden in a season, which stood since 1947.
 McCoy has said he counts this as his biggest achievement, despite his multiple Champion Jockey titles and big race victories.

 He beat Richards' record of 269 winners in a season on Valfonic at Warwick on 2 April 2002.
 He achieved a new high of 289 winners, and on 27 August 2002, at Uttoxeter, his victory on Mighty Montefalco meant he had surpassed Richard Dunwoody's all time jumps record and was now the leading jumps jockey.
 He became the first jump jockey to ride 2,500 winners when getting Kanpai up to score at Huntingdon on 3 October 2006.
 McCoy rode his 3000th winner at Plumpton on the Nicky Henderson trained Restless D'Artaix in the Tyser & Co Beginners' Chase on 9 February 2009.